Building Mental Toughness: A Chipper Workout Can Help Your Finances

 The chipper workout method can work wonders, whether you’re looking to improve your health, your finances, or both.

 When you come to my gym, don’t let the word chipper mislead you.
 It doesn’t refer to someone’s mood.
 The chipper is a workout that includes movements done at a level that will push your metabolic endurance.
-More important, the chipper workout is known for testing your mental toughness and ability to remain consistent and goal-focused even when your brain is telling you to stop.
+More important, the chipper workout is known for testing and building mental toughness, as well as the ability to remain consistent and goal-focused even when your brain is telling you to stop.

 When you first encounter a chipper workout, the large number of repetitions seems defeating.
 How will you get through this workout in time without dying?
 If you’ve dealt with a large amount of debt or are saving for a big purchase, you probably thought the same thing.
 It seemed impossible.